ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/_SpecialPages/2024-04-06-introduction.md

 * 🆓📖 `.mp4` [MP4](/fileformatresearch/2024/05/05/mp4): A common audio and video container formats.

+Read only:

+* 🆓📖 `.flv` [Flash Video](/fileformatresearch/2024/05/05/flv): An audio and video container for Adobe Flash.

 #### Web Page Style Sheet

 * 🆓📖 `.css` [Cascading Style Sheets](/fileformatresearch/2024/04/19/css): A markup language used to describe the styles of HTML elements.